jwl-7/c0de_gr1nd/python_explanations/k_largest_in_heap.md

 # Compute the _k_ Largest Elements in a Max-Heap
-Given a max-heap, represented as an array _A_, design an algorithm that computes the _k_ largest elements stored in the max-heap.
-You cannot modify the heap.
+Given a max-heap _A_, compute the _k_ largest elements stored in the max-heap without modifying it.

 ## Examples
 ```